iaxat/coderlab/readme.txt

-A depends on B
+A depends on B C
+B depends on C E
-C depends on A D
+C depends on G
 D depends on A F
-E depends on B
-B depends on G
-E depends on G
+E depends on F
 F depends on H
-I depends on E F